dimosk7/IoT_ESP32/README.md

 ## How it works

 First, a temperature and humidity sensor (DHT sensor) is wired to ESP-32.
 The microcontroller's main function is to read sensor's values every 5 minutes and send it to Adafruit IO.
 This process is controlled by a toggle displayed on our Adafruit dashboard.
-More analytically, the process starts when the toggle is switched to "ON" function, whereas the process stops running when the toggle is switched back to "ΟFF" state (see image_1 in images).
+More analytically, the process starts when the toggle is switched to "ON" function, whereas the process stops running when the toggle is switched back to "ΟFF" state.
 To indicate system's state, a LED has been connected to ESP-32 (lights up when "ON").

 * Thonny IDE is used to write and upload code to ESP-32